Rh4ndon/Term3-CP2/README.md

 ## Getting Started

 Welcome to the VS Code Java world.
-Here is a guideline to help you get started to take tour in our project using Visual Studio Code.
+Here is a guideline to help you get started to taking tour in our project using Visual Studio Code.

 ## Folder Structure